-The figures below depict the connections of AQ-110PLV and AQ-110FLV.
-Please note that the SF relay is in the de-energized position; also note that the device has been halved for the image to allow for space for all connector explanations.
+The figure below depicts the connections of AQ-110PLV.
+Please note that the SF relay is in the deenergized position; also note that the device has been halved for the image to allow for space for all connector descriptions.

 Figure.
 6 - 2.
 Rear terminals of AQ-110PLV.